kryvokhyzha/azure-ml-courses/README.md

-# airflow-experiments
+# build-and-operate-ml-solutions-with-azure
-This repository contains airflow experiments and examples.
+This repository contains materials and resources for this course course.